Donerkebap13/DonerComponents/README.md

 [![Release version](https://img.shields.io/badge/release-v1.0.0-blue.svg)](https://github.com/Donerkebap13/DonerComponents/releases/tag/1.0.0) [![Build Status](https://travis-ci.org/Donerkebap13/DonerComponents.svg?branch=master)](https://travis-ci.org/Donerkebap13/DonerComponents) [![Build status](https://ci.appveyor.com/api/projects/status/3l2174mt6qm7627w/branch/master?svg=true)](https://ci.appveyor.com/project/Donerkebap13/DonerComponents/branch/master) [![Coverage Status](https://coveralls.io/repos/github/Donerkebap13/DonerComponents/badge.svg?branch=master&service=github)](https://coveralls.io/github/Donerkebap13/DonerComponents?branch=master&service=github)

-## DonerComponents - A Tweaked GameObject-Component System
+## DonerComponents

-DonerComponents is a framework that uses C++14 features to provide a **Unity-like** gameObject-component System.
+DonerComponents is a C++14 Component-Based Game Object Model framework for developing videogames.

+If you are not familiar with this concept, I recommend you to have a look to the [Example Project](#example) or the  [Tutorial](#tutorial)  and give it a try!

 ## Features
-- Support for **complex gameObject hierarchies**, with parent/children relationships, activation, deactivation etc.
+- Support for **complex GameObject hierarchies**, with parent/children relationships, activation, deactivation etc.
-- A **Handle System** to determine if any gameObject/component is still valid or has been destroyed already.
+- A **Handle System** to determine if any GameObject/component is still valid or has been destroyed already.
-- Easy **component creation/registration** which can be easily added to your entities on the fly.
+- Easy **component creation/registration** which can be easily added to your GameObjects on the fly.
-- **Messages** between entities, which are forwarded also to their children and their components.
+- **Messages** between GameObjects, which are forwarded also to their children and their components.
-- **Tags system** to add specific attributes to your entities.
+- **Tags system** to add specific attributes to your GameObjects.
 - **Prefab system** to reuse and compose more complex hierarchies.
 It supports **Nested Prefabs**.
-- A **JSON parsing system** to load your prefabs/entities/scenes from disk.
+- A **JSON parsing system** to load your prefabs/GameObjects/scenes from disk.
 - **200+ Unit Tests ensures that everything works as expected.**

-## Disclaimer
-**DonerComponents doesn't pretend to be a cache friendly GameObject-Component System.** It's not based on Systems either.
-In DonerComponents each component has it's own `Update()` method, and also others such as `Init()`, `Activate()`, `Deactivate()` and so on.
-The way of sharing information around is through messages.
-If you are not familiar with this way of working, I recommend you to have a look to the [Example Project](#example) or the  [Tutorial](#tutorial)  and give it a try!

 ## Downloading